homocuadratus/time-series-final-work/readme.md

 ## How to run notebooks

-First of all, you must have conda installed.
-Follow instructions here:
+Please, select a folder of your interest and download this repository to it.
+Remember that Anaconda python distribution should be installed prior to the execution of any content.
+To install it, please follow the instructions here:

 https://docs.anaconda.com/anaconda/install/index.html

-Once you have anaconda installed, please execute the following command to create an ad-hoc environment to work:
+Once you have downloaded this repository, go inside the `time-series-final-work` folder and execute the following command to create an ad-hoc environment to work:

 `conda env create -f environment.yml --prefix ./time-series-final-work-env`

+After running this command, you will see a message saying that, in order to activate this new environment, you should execute

+`conda activate full/path/to/time-series-final-work-env`

+Please, do as requested.

-After doing this, in order to be able to access this environment from within a Jupyter Lab Session execute the following command:
+Finally, in order to be able to access this environment from within a Jupyter Lab Session execute the following command,

 `python -m ipykernel install --user --name time-series-final-work-env --display-name="time-series-final-work-ker"`

-Finally, execute
+followed by

 `jupyter lab`